Electronic-Mango/memes-discord-bot/README.md

 ## Data sources

 Both media and texts are retrieved from external services, like REST APIs.
-URLs to those APIs are defined in a sources YAML file, by default `sources.yml`, or whichever file is pointed to in `settings.yml`.
+URLs to those APIs are defined in a sources YAML file, by default `sources.yml`, or whichever file is pointed to in settings YAML.

 Sources YAML can be modified as the bot is running.
 New values will be used without having to restart the bot.